 - Borrow from friends or family.
 You may find someone willing to help you.

 - Credit union loan.
-If you have a relationship with a credit union, you could negotiate a loan even if your credit isn’t where you want it to be.
+If you have a relationship with a credit union, you could negotiate a loan even if your credit score isn’t where you want it to be.

 - Paycheck-advance apps.
-Apps like Earnin give you limited advance funds that you pay back when you receive your paycheck.
+The Earnin app gives you limited advance funds that you pay back when you receive your paycheck.

 You can transfer money from a credit card to a bank account — but it might cost you more.
-Consider the costs you might incur with a cash advance, which likely comes with a higher interest rate and transaction fees.
+Consider the costs for a cash advance, which likely comes with a higher interest rate and transaction fees.